KalebHawkins/resume/index.md

 ## My Resume

-View my resume at your convienence.
+View my resume at your convenience.
 Feel free to select the one that fits your taste.

 * [Blockish Resume](./blockish.html)
 * [Modern Resume](./modern.html)